SOCIAL SIGNALPLAYBOOK

 money will exist in the future.
 It's just that labor won't have value.

-Money will persist, but the intrinsic value of human labor will decline.
+Money will persist in the future, but the value of human labor will decline significantly.

 Original Context